 CBT can be used in a number of ways, including:

-- managing the symptoms of mental illnesses
+- managing symptoms of mental health conditions

 - learning effective coping techniques to help control emotions and stress